nrathrhabs/nrathrhabs/README.md

-# Hi, I'm NUR ATHIRAH BINTI ABASA 👋
+# Hi, I'm Athirah 👋

-🚀 Aspiring Developer | 💻 Tech Enthusiast | 🎨 Creative Thinker

 Welcome to my GitHub profile!
-I'm passionate about programming, design, and constantly learning new technologies.
+I'm on a journey to learn, grow and explore the world of technologies.

 ---